This post is purely experience-based. I’m not saying y’all should do it because it applies to everyone of us, no. Okay, moving on…

 - Choose your circle and choose carefully.
 They say “wag kang mamili ng kinakaibigan mo” but for me, that’s wrong.
 Maybe, yes, you can be friends with everyone but your inner circle should always be the people you have carefully chosen for yourself, people you trust most.
 Carefully choosing your friends is not a selfish act.
 It’s a wise move.
 The people in your circle are the ones who will encourage you, lift you up and make an impact in your life.
 Again, choose carefully.
 Quality over quantity.

 - Explore carinderias and other food options outside campus.
 I kid you not, the first month in college, I only ate McDonald’s for lunch.
 Purgang purga ako, besh.
-I wasn’t familiar with the area that time so I’ve stuck myself with fast food.
+I wasn’t familiar with the area at that time so I’ve stuck myself with fast food.

 - Get involved.
 Join an org or a publication.
 Unleash your talent and skills!
 When I was in my first year, a junior asked me if I wanted to run for a certain position in the college student council.
 It was a hard decision for me because I didn’t know anyone and I was just a freshman then but I accepted the offer.
 That’s one of the greatest decisions I’ve made in college and I’ll be forever grateful because I have learned a lot and I’ve gained friends that are for keeps.